 Table of Contents

-Motion tracking for providing data to other features
+Motion tracking for other functions

 The relationship between motion tracking and other EasyAR features mainly falls into the following scenarios: